 - In addition to the funding provided by NAB for the Development Phase, what other resources or help from PILOT would you expect or need?
 (200 words)

 - How will the system scale to multiple users?
 (200 words)

 - How can NAB members train and retrain the model??
 What tools and platforms will they need?
 (250 words)

 Submissions may not contain advertisements, commercial endorsements, or any material that is indecent, obscene, hateful, discriminatory, defamatory, slanderous, libelous, unlawful or otherwise inappropriate as determined by NAB in its absolute discretion.
 Any inappropriate Submissions or material may be disqualified by NAB in its sole discretion.

-Evaluation of Submissions will occur in three (3) rounds.
+The dates are subject to change.
 The decisions of the judges will be final in all instances.